 Founded in San Francisco in 2013 by husband and wife team Heidi Zak and David Spector, ThirdLove manufactures and sells lingerie and nightwear.
 The company is known for its trademarked half cup sizing and their mobile app which uses “Fit Finder” technology to allow women to accurately measure themselves at home.
 In October 2018, Forbes placed the company on their Forbes Next Billion Dollar Startup List.
 The company raised $55 million in February 2019, bringing its total funding to $68 million.

-To date, ThirdLove has worked with 245 Thought Leaders.
+To date, ThirdLove has worked with 300 creators.
 The format they have appeared in the most is podcasts, and most of their mentions appear in Lifestyle content.

-Vox wrote about the brand’s strategy and the image they are marketing in September 2019:
+Retail Dive wrote about the brand’s strategy and the image they are marketing in August 2021:

-The brand also has their own YouTube channel, ThirdLove, where they publish videos advising on fit issues and washing techniques.
+The brand also has its own YouTube channel, ThirdLove, where they publish videos advising on fit issues and washing techniques.
 A recent video on their channel Your Boobs Deserve ThirdLove shows women in therapy session with their bras, airing their grievances with the support of a relationship specialist who recommends ThirdLove.
-The video currently has 415k views.
+The video has over 415k views.

 ThirdLove’s primary mode of promotion has been via podcast sponsorships.
-So far they have sponsored over two thousand podcast episodes across 198 different podcasts.
+So far they have sponsored over 2,000 podcast episodes across over 200 different podcasts.
 Podcast is such a significant part of the brand’s strategy that we see a lot of their best performing YouTube videos are actually the video releases of podcast episodes.